jeffpk62/speech-to-text-icp/http.md

   </tr>
 </table>

-For more information about the query parameters, see [Input features](/docs/services/speech-to-text-icp/input.html).
+For more information about the query parameters, see the [Parameter summary](/docs/services/speech-to-text-icp/summary.html).

 ### JSON metadata for multipart requests
 {: #multipartJSON}